wavemaker/docs/learn/on-premise/upgrade/docker-upgrade.md

     example: sudo apt-get install docker-ce=5:19.03.13~3-0~ubuntu-xenial docker-ce-cli=5:19.03.13~3-0~ubuntu-xenial containerd.io
   ```

-- If the given platform user does not have privileged access, then provide the below permissions for the given user on StudioWorkspace Instance / AppDeployment Instance.
+- If the given platform user does not have privileged access, then provide the below permissions for the given user on StudioWorkspace Instance/AppDeployment Instance.
 - The user should be able to execute the following commands as a privileged user:
   - Add user to the Docker group.
   - Make the user an owner of the Docker systemd process.